Who Gon Stop Me: Live performances and appearances in media

-Throughout Jay-Z and West's Watch the Throne Tour that ran from 2011 until 2012, they performed the song.
-During the performance of the song for the tour's opening concert at Philips Arena in Atlanta on October 28, 2011, Jay-Z performed its later lyrics a capella after a technical issue with the music's timing.
-For Jay-Z's set at BBC Radio 1's Hackney Weekend on June 23, 2012, he was joined by West to perform the song.
-Jay-Z and West performed it at the start of Samsung Galaxy's South by Southwest concert at the Austin Music Hall in Austin, Texas on March 12, 2014, accompanied by red lasers amidst smoke.
+The song was performed by Jay-Z and West throughout their Watch the Throne Tour that ran from 2011 until 2012.
+During the opening concert at Philips Arena in Atlanta on October 28, 2011, Jay-Z finished its lyrics a capella due to technical issue with the music's timing.
+Jay-Z was joined by West to perform the song for Jay-Z's set at BBC Radio 1's Hackney Weekend on June 23, 2012, and at the start of Samsung Galaxy's South by Southwest concert at the Austin Music Hall in Austin, Texas on March 12, 2014.
+At the latter show, they appeared atop large metal boxes, which showed a video of a shark on their screens, accompanied by red lasers amidst smoke.
 The rappers were accompanied by a 12-foot video cube at the center of the stage as they appeared atop large metal boxes, which showed a video of a shark on their screens.

-The song was used in Baz Luhrmann's film The Great Gatsby (2013) that is an adaptation of F. Scott Fitzgerald's 1925 novel of the same name, appearing in a scene where Tobey Maguire plays Nick Carraway observes black people drinking Moët in a drop-top car while listening to Jay-Z's "Izzo (H.O.V.A.)"
-(2001).
+It was used in Baz Luhrmann's film The Great Gatsby (2013) that is an adaption of F. Scott Fitzgerald's 1925 novel of the same name, appearing in the party scene in a Jazz Age Manhattan hotel room.
 In 2014, Complex listed "Who Gon Stop Me" among their 25 pregame jams for players from the National Basketball Association for its aspirational inspiration.